KaspaDonations/KaspaDonations.github.io/README.md

 # Kaspa Donations Made Easy
-A simple HTML and JavaScript-based web page that enables anyone to create a personalized donation page for the Kaspa.
+A simple HTML and JavaScript-based web page that allows anyone to create a free personalized Kaspa donation page.
 It automatically generates QR codes for seamless KAS payments, requiring no coding skills—just replace the wallet address to start accepting tips.
 It provides a simple, secure way to receive KAS contributions.

 1) Fork us